BMC and impact

 A number of journal-level metrics have emerged over recent years in an effort to broaden the evaluation of scholarly journals.
 The list below provides a brief explanation of the metrics we display (where available) on our journal websites.

-- Days from submission to first decision: Mean average number of days from submission to first decision for all editorial decisions in the publisher’s online system.
+- Days from submission to first decision: Mean average number of days from submission to first decision for reviewed manuscripts in the publisher’s online system.

 - Days from acceptance to publication: Mean average number of days from receipt to published online in the publisher’s production system.